Encouraging expression, creativity and confidence.

 Inspiring a Life-Long Love of Dance

 The Family Museum is proud to offer a well-rounded dance education!
-Year-long classes in creative movement, ballet, tap, jazz, hip hop, modern and pointe are offered for students beginning at age three.
+Year-long classes in creative movement, ballet, tap, jazz, hip hop, modern, and pointe are offered for students ages 3-18.

 At the Family Museum, we strive to inspire our students with a life-long love of dance.
 Our classes focus on building a strong technical foundation while encouraging expression, creativity, and confidence.
-The year ends with a performance showcasing our dancers’ skills and artistry.
+The year ends with a unique, theatrical production showcasing our dancers’ skills and artistry.

 For New Students

 Our dance classes span the traditional school year (September-May).
 Registration for the 2023-2024 year will begin by mail-in only on Saturday, May 13, for returning students, and on Saturday, June 10, for new students.
-Placement for incoming students age 6+ is determined by the Dance Coordinator, and is based on ability and knowledge of technique.
-If you are a new student age 6 or older, please email Dance Coordinator Jessica Halfhill or call (563) 344-4151 for placement.
+Placement for incoming students age 8+ is determined by the Dance Coordinator and is based on ability and knowledge of technique.
+If you are a new student age 8 or older, please email Dance Coordinator Jessica Halfhill or call (563) 344-4151 for placement.

-Find the answers to more of your questions in our Parent & Student Handbook.
+Find the answers to more of your questions in our Student and Parent Handbook.

-Creative Movement classes are for our littlest dancers.
-Children learn to be in the classroom environment, follow directions, work with others and express themselves through a wide variety of movement exercises.
+Creative Movement, age 3: Creative Movement classes are for our littlest dancers.
+Children learn to be in the classroom environment, follow directions, work with others, and express themselves through a wide variety of movement exercises.
 Creative movement includes the very basics of ballet and acting out stories through movement.
 Our focus is on learning to love dance class, making new friends, and working well with others.
-Creative Movement dancers will have a special showcase for friends and family at the Family Museum at the conclusion of their dance year.
-To be eligible for Creative Movement, dancers must be age 3 by September 1.
+NEW this year: Creative Movement will be offered in short sessions on Saturday mornings starting in September.
+Click here for details!

 Pre-Ballet, ages 4-6: Pre-Ballet classes provide a fun and creative introduction to dance.
 Classes will include a short warm-up with gentle stretching, learning basic fundamentals of ballet technique, learning to take turns across the floor, developing coordination, balance, rhythm and grace, and encouraging creativity through imaginative exercises and improvisation.
-To be eligible for Pre-Ballet 1, dancers must be age 4 by September 1.
+Pre-Ballet classes are separated by age.
+Students must be the age listed for the class by September 1.
 NEW this year: Pre-Ballet will be offered in short sessions on Saturday mornings starting in September.
 Click here for details!

 Jazz Classes: Jazz is a stylized approach to the basic technique learned in ballet class.
 Jazz dance classes at the Family Museum are based on the Giordano Technique, a foundational jazz technique created by Chicago-based dancer and choreographer Gus Giordano.
 Focusing on movement quality, learning how to isolate the body, and promoting individual expression are key components of this style of dance.
-Dancers interested in jazz class must be a minimum of age 10 by September 1 and are required to also be enrolled in a ballet class at the Ballet 4 level or higher.
+Dancers interested in registering for a jazz class must be a minimum of age 10 by September 1 and are required to also be enrolled in a ballet class at the Ballet 4 level or higher.

 Modern Class: Modern dance is a concert dance style that evolved as a reaction to the strict technique of ballet in the early 20th century.
-Modern dance classes include technique from a variety of modern dance styles with an emphasis on groundedness and floor work, contraction and release, fall and recovery, the use of different levels, tempos, and spatial awareness.
-Improvisational work may also be included, which will let each dancer explore her or his own unique movement qualities.
-Dancers interested in Modern must be a minimum of age 10 by September 1.
+Modern dance classes include technique from a variety of modern dance styles with an emphasis on groundedness and floor work, contraction and release, spirals, and the elemental concepts of space, time, and force.
+Improvisational work will also be included, which will let each dancer express and explore their own unique movement qualities.
+Dancers interested in registering for a modern class must be a minimum of age 10 by September 1.